-- Well-designed tall buildings play a positive urban design role in the built form.
-They act as landmarks, emphasising important places and making a positive contribution to views and the skyline. - 70 Proposals for tall buildings (and other buildings with a significantly larger scale or bulk than their surroundings) require special consideration.
+- establishing an appropriate relationship with the pattern, sizes and proportions of existing streets in the local area; and - how they create a clear distinction between public and private spaces. - 70 Well-designed tall buildings play a positive urban design role in the built form.
+They act as landmarks, emphasising important places and making a positive contribution to views and the skyline. - 71 Proposals for tall buildings (and other buildings with a significantly larger scale or bulk than their surroundings) require special consideration.
 This includes their location and siting; relationship to context; impact on local character, views and sight lines; composition how they meet the ground and the sky; and environmental impacts, such as sunlight, daylight, overshadowing and wind.
 These need to be resolved satisfactorily in relation to the context and local character.